kennyphan02/Coding-Notes/CSCE311 Operating Systems/Test 1 Study Guide.md

 	- all jobs use the CPU
 	- run-time of each job is known
 - Performance metric: Turnaround time
-	- Formula: Tcompletion - Tarrival
+	- Formula: Tcompletion - Tarrival = Tturnaround
+- Performance metric: Burst time
+	- Burst time refers to the time required in miliseconds by a process for its execution.
+Also called execution time.
+(Changes from running state to completed state)
+	- Burst time = completion time - waiting time
 - Performance metric: fairness
 	- often at odds
 - First in, First out (FIFO)